ashleybaxter/iamashley/_posts/2018-01-23-minimum-viable-process.markdown

 40% of people who get a quote convert to customers, but that leaves 60% who don't.
 I don't ignore them, even if it does mean having uncomfortable conversations about why they didn't sign up.

 It's trickier getting a follow-up from lost sales.
+They're not invested in the service, so likely won't take the time to provide constructive feedback.

 The direct approach has had little success for me.
 A final email to ask why they didn't sign up mostly goes ignored.
 I've had more success using a survey tool (I use <a href="https://iteratehq.com/">Iterate</a>).
 I still won't get a high response rate, but it's worked better than email.
 I create a short survey with 3 questions and stress it's anonymous.

 When I send a link to the survey, I try appealing for feedback on a personal level (_"As a one-woman startup, this feedback really helps and goes into shaping With Jack"_).